walopes/fullcycle24/README.md

 # fullcycle24
-Exercises and implementations of fullcycle' course
+Exercises and implementations of FullCycle's course